Police Allegedly Threaten A UK Photographer With Seizure Of All His Computers

 In the UK that would be a violation of the criminal's rights, with worse penalties than mugging.

-Couldn't happen in the US (Score:2)
+Couldn't happen in the US (Score:5, Insightful)

 The US constitution (4th am.) would prevent this.
 So the cops would have taken them using civil forfeiture instead, sold them, and spent the dosh on hookers and blackjack.